 Congratulations!
 Your team has just won the Super Bowl!
 Your inner fandom has surged and you have become an Uber-Fan!
 Enjoy your new Seattle Seahawks inspired power set, aka the 12th Man power set!

-(Sorry if that was drenched with pride for my team, I felt a little context to the powers would add extra impact.
+Sorry (not sorry) if that was drenched with pride for my team, I felt a little context to the powers would add extra impact.
 (Note: It didn’t.
 Mike Futter and co. chose explosion powers over 12th Man powers.
 If you like them better, cool.
 But explosion powers are NOT more unique than 12th Man powers…)

-As a disclaimer the control scheme is based off of inFamous 2 and not the revamped controls of Second Son, because I am unfamiliar with those.
+As a disclaimer, the control scheme is based on inFamous 2 and not the revamped controls of Second Son, because I am unfamiliar with those.

 To charge the resource you must use the power of the 12th man.
 When you press down the button to recharge you will perform a hoorah!
 Call to arms to nearby civilians who will cheer you on.
 This obviously means the power leans toward the good karmic side of the spectrum.
 Furthermore, spectators will follow you and watch you fight, if you can get 12 people to follow you then you will enter “beast mode”(for those unfamiliar with the sport or team this is based off of Marshawn Lynch).
 During this period it is possible that enemies will refocus on killing pedestrians to disengage your beast mode, but you can heal them with skittles.
 Taste the 7 colored stream of light that occurs after it rains!